learn-the-web/topics/launch-checklist-web-dev-1/index.md

       - 'All major touch points have been user tested.'
       - 'Tested in many desktop browsers.'
       - 'Tested on different devices including phones, tablets, laptops, desktops, and televisions.'
-      - 'Tested on screen sizes ranging from 240 px to ~600 px.'
+      - 'Tested on screen sizes ranging from 240px to ~600px.'
       - 'Tested in low-bandwidth situations.'
       - 'Tested with common ad blockers.'